 In 3PreK, children are becoming independent.
 They learn how to enter play and invite others to join them, and they begin to take turns and share with one another.
 The students practice resolving social conflicts and look at each others' faces for emotional cues.

 In 4PreK, students are introduced to Second Step, a social-emotional curriculum which focuses on empathy, controlling strong emotions, strengthening focus and attention, being kind and compassionate, and problem-solving, especially in social situations.

 In 4PreK and kindergarten, students attend monthly chapels, which focus on building cultural competence and celebrating differences.
-Emotional Support Counselor Chuck White also visits kindergarten classrooms several times throughout the school year, delivering lessons targeted to this special age.
+Emotional Support Counselor Danielle Thomas also visits kindergarten classrooms several times throughout the school year, delivering lessons targeted to this special age.

 The social-emotional learning (SEL) program in the Lower School is centered around the Second Step curriculum, a nationally recognized, research-based program focused on empathy, controlling strong emotions, and peaceful problem-solving.
 Second Step complements and builds upon our Responsive Classroom principles, including cooperation, assertion, responsibility, empathy, and self-control.
-Emotional Support Counselor Chuck White leads relevant lessons weekly.
+Emotional Support Counselor Danielle Thomas leads relevant lessons weekly.
 SEL is further supported through the following: